This webinar was held online on Wednesday, 7 February 2018 at 17:30 Central European Time, in English. 48 people attended it.

-The purpose of this webinar is to give teachers, career counsellors, educational authorities and researchers an understanding of careers, which can be developed in the STEM field, chemical and petrochemical industry.
-Two speakers from companies member of the European Petrochemical Association (EPCA) will present their experience related to this career path and will talk about the opportunity existing in their sector.
+The purpose of this webinar was to give teachers, career counsellors, educational authorities and researchers an understanding of careers in the STEM field with the chemical and petrochemical industry.
+Two speakers from company members of the European Petrochemical Association (EPCA) presented their experience in their career paths and talked about opportunities in their sector.

 Paul Ruigt was born in Sittard, a small town in the Netherlands in 1982.
 He studied Industrial Engineering and Management Science at the Eindhoven University of Technology (NL).
 As part of the curriculum, Paul went to the Kungliga Tekniska Högskolan in Stockholm (SE).
 In 2006, he graduated after completing his thesis at Uniqema (ICI) in Gouda (NL).
 Thereafter, Paul returned to his hometown Sittard to join SABIC and started working within the company procurement department.
 His career path guided him via various supply chain roles to his current role as Category Manager for Shipping & Barging for Liquids.

 Jochem Meijknecht is a Commercial Manager responsible for commercial and operational activities of the LyondellBasell Propylene system in Europe.
 Together with a team of seven, he coordinates the sales from 4 crackers and purchases for 11 Poly-propylene and 3 Propylene-Oxide plants.
 Having joined LyondellBasell in 2014, he previously held the role of Business Consultant for the Global Gasoline Components team.
 Jochem holds degrees in Finance and International Relations, and worked for 3 years at the Netherlands Institute of International Relations.

 Commercial Manager at LyondellBasell

 You can find the webinar recording and presentations here:

 STEM Careers and Skills of the Future - Engineer Careers in the Petrochemical Industry